-If you’ve homeschooled awhile (or even read about it), you’ve probably heard of the Charlotte Mason method of homeschooling.
+If you’ve homeschooled for a while (or even read about it), you’ve probably heard of the Charlotte Mason method of homeschooling.

 Charlotte Mason, an innovative British educator who lived at the turn of the century, was educated primarily at home by her parents.

-According to Charlotte, our responsibilities as parents included having a vision of who our children were to become.
-Having this vision in mind helped parents see the ‘entire child’ and keep character training and education in balance, instead of letting one thing become important to the extent that the other is sacrificed.
+According to Charlotte, our responsibilities as parents included having a vision of who our children were designed to become.
+This vision helped parents see the ‘entire child’ and balanced character training and education instead of letting one thing become important to the extent that the other is sacrificed.

 About Charlotte Mason’s Beliefs

-Miss Mason believed, as expressed in Volume 1 of her Original Homeschooling Series, that there were natural spiritual laws that directed how children were best raised.
+As expressed in Volume 1 of her Original Homeschooling Series, Miss Mason believed that there were natural spiritual laws directing how we should raise our children.
 These principles included:

 - Children have an innate, God-given sense of right and wrong.
-We strengthen that when we hold children to high standards of behavior, rather than indulging them and laughing at their misbehaviors when they are small.
-We are to teach them that the right behavior is expected, because it is right, not merely to fulfill our personal parental preferences.
+We strengthen that when we hold children to high standards of behavior rather than indulging them and laughing at their misbehaviors when they are small.
+We are to teach them that right behavior is expected because it is right, not merely to fulfill our personal parental preferences.

-- It is our responsibility as parents to model and teach our children the habits of self-discipline, self-control, and self-motivation.
-These are to be instilled so thoroughly that children automatically and habitually obey correctly, rather than constantly be faced with the decision to choose the right course of action or one that leaves a lot to be desired.
+- It is our responsibility as parents to model and teach our children habits of self-discipline, self-control, and self-motivation.
+We should try to instill these so thoroughly into our children that they automatically and habitually obey correctly rather than constantly being faced with choosing the right course of action or one that leaves a lot to be desired.

 - The most important habits to cultivate early are moral habits (doing what is right) and the habit of focused attention, both of which will prepare children for educational training later.

-- Children, especially before the age of six, are to spend as much time as possible outside learning to enjoy, appreciate, observe and describe nature.
+- Children, especially before age six, should spend as much time as possible outside learning to enjoy, appreciate, observe and describe nature.

 Charlotte Mason’s Practical Methods

 In Volume 6 of Charlotte’s Original Homeschooling Series, she describes in detail her beliefs.
-In this helpful volume, she outlines, per age level, her practical teaching methods.
-We list a few of her most common tenets which are also incorporated into Train up a Child Publishing curriculum:
+She also outlines, per age level, her practical teaching methods.
+We list a few of her most common tenets, which are also incorporated into Train up a Child Publishing curriculum:

 - Children should learn as many subjects as possible using whole, living books.
-Living books are engaging books written by those who have a passion for a subject, rather than poorly-written, ‘dumbed-down’ versions.
+Living books are engaging books written by those passionate about a subject rather than poorly-written, ‘dumbed-down’ versions.

-- Lessons should be short in duration and vary in location.
-Lessons are enhanced by being outdoors when possible, especially for younger children.
+- Your children’s lessons should be short in duration and vary in location.
+You can enhance lessons by being outdoors when possible, especially for younger children.

-- History is best studied using whole books to read biographies and literature about people and events, rather than just by memorizing dry facts and dates.
+- Studying history using whole books to read biographies and literature about people and events is more effective than just memorizing dry facts and dates.

-- Grammar and composition are best learned by children when they are old enough to grasp these abstract ideas, (third/fourth grade*) and best taught by continued narration, dictation and copywork.
+- Children best learn Grammar and composition when they are old enough to grasp these abstract ideas (third/fourth grade*) and are best taught using continued narration, dictation, and copywork.

-*Although in our Daily Lesson Plans we do introduce end punctuation and other grammar and composition concepts, it is just that – an introduction.
-We leave it up to parents to decide when their children are ready for mastery, or whether they would like to make the introduction at all.
+*Although in our Daily Lesson Plans, we do introduce end punctuation and other grammar and composition concepts earlier, it is just that – an introduction.
+We leave it up to parents to decide when their children are ready for mastery or whether they want to make the introduction.

-- Ms. Mason believed that composition before this time should be primarily in the form of oral narration and is best incorporated into the studies of history, geography, and science.
+- Composition before this time should be primarily in the form of oral narration.
+You can easily incorporate oral narration into history, geography, and science studies.

-- Narration over reading is an optimal way to train children’s minds to recall details, organize thoughts, increase memory function and aid in developing competent communication skills.
+- Narration over reading is an optimal way to train children’s minds to recall details, organize thoughts, increase memory function, and develop competent communication skills.

 - Fine arts should be an integral part of children’s curriculum: Art, music, literature, and architecture produced within a historical period are best studied within the context of that period.

-- Science is best studied using whole books as well as what is directly experienced in nature, using field guides to help children to observe, sketch, identify and record in their nature notebooks what they encounter.
+- Use whole books and what you directly experience in nature to teach Science.
+You can use field guides to help children to observe, sketch, identify, and record in their nature notebooks what they find.

-If you are interested in reading the series, it is currently available at Amazon.com.
+If you want to read the Charlotte Mason series, it is available on Amazon.com.